The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 These Copycat Lofthouse Soft Frosted Sugar Cookies are soft, buttery, and addictive.
 They’ve gotten rave reviews, and they’re SO much better than the original!

 Today I have a homemade version of those soft frosted sugar cookies from Lofthouse that you can get at grocery stores.
-This isn’t exactly a copycat recipe because these are actually better!
+This recipe isn’t exactly a copycat because these are better!

 Yup, you heard me, better!
-The soft frosted sugar cookies from the grocery store are delicious, but you know how they are a little…fake tasting?
-Well, these definitely don’t have that element.
+The soft frosted sugar cookies from the grocery store are delicious, but you know how they are a little fake tasting?
+Well, these don’t have that element.
 They are soft and full of buttery rich, vanilla flavor.

 “Literally the best sugar cookies I’ve ever made!
 Thanks so much for the recipe.
 Making them again right now for the second night in a row.”

 “I rolled these out and cut them, and decorated with royal icing with sprinkles and they turned out amazing.
 They were for a fall wedding and the bride STILL talks about these.”

 This sugar cookie recipe is the best because the cookie is soft and so versatile.
 You can tailor the frosting and sprinkles for any holiday, party, occasion, etc.

 Think purple frosting with orange and black sprinkles for Halloween.
 Red frosting with green and white sprinkles for Christmas.
 For Valentine’s Day, you can do pink frosting with red and white sprinkles.
 Catch my drift here?
 The options are endless!